 Gender stereotypes, such as not acting “masculine” or “feminine” enough

-Male employees paid more than their female counterparts in the office.
+Female employees get paid less than their male counterparts for the same job role in the same office.

-Employees are teased for being “too manly” or “too womanly”
+Harassment or bullying for being “too womanly” or “too manly”.

 "Our society needs to recognize the unstoppable momentum toward unequivocal civil equality for every gay, lesbian, bisexual and transgendered citizen of this country."